eldoctorenlapista/cordova-background-geo/README.md

 RAW = RAW\_PROVIDER

-Partial reconfiguration is possible be providing only some configuration options:
+Partial reconfiguration is possible by later providing a subset of the configuration options:

 ```
 BackgroundGeolocation.configure({